-How to Normalize Audio in Premiere Pro
+How to Normalize Audio in Premiere Pro Correctly

-Normalizing is simply defined as boosting the loudest value of your audio to reach a specified threshold.
+Normalizing is boosting the loudest value of your audio to reach a specified threshold.
+Premiere will increase or decrease the volume based on your set decibel level.

 We normalize audio to help achieve a consistent decibel level between all of our audio clips.

+This article will show you how to normalize audio in Premiere Pro easily.
 There are two primary methods: normalizing the individual clips or normalizing the mix track.

 Normalize one or multiple clips